mpospese/markdown-cv/index.md

 ## Apps

+**Lead Engineer – YML Open Source** (open source repos) Lead the creation of fifteen open source Swift packages to accelerate project development.
+Packages include user interface, text rendering, network stack, Core Data wrapper, analytics wrapper, and numerous small UI components.
+Every package is self-documenting, highly unit tested, strictly linted, and includes a CI/CD process.
+The UI packages all support numerous accessibility features including Voice Over, Dynamic Type, Bold Text, Dark Mode, and Reduced Motion.

+**Individual Contributor – Caramel** (car sales app) Established app architecture and contributed network stack, analytics stack, user interface accelerators, and a text rendering engine with built-in support for Dynamic Type and Accessibility Bold Text.

+**Individual Contributor – Mayo Clinic Design System** (design system) Contributed a text rendering engine with built-in support for Dynamic Type and Accessibility Bold Text to a new design system that helps enable more patients to access healthcare at the number 1-ranked hospital in the United States.

+**Individual Contributor – Chopt** (food service app) Contributed network stack, user interface accelerators, and a text rendering engine with built-in support for Dynamic Type and Accessibility Bold Text.

+**Individual Contributor – Albertons** (grocery app) Contributed a text rendering engine with built-in support for Dynamic Type and Accessibility Bold Text that helps enable tens of millions of users to order their groceries under a dozen different grocery store banners (the second largest supermarket chain in the United States).

 **Lead Engineer – BlockFi** (finance app)
 Rewrote native mobile app from the ground up in Swift: custom network stack, data model, and UI.